keplarllp/piwik-data-archiver/README.md

 ## Full Usage Instructions

-The full capabilities of the tool are as per per the command-line usage:
+The full capabilities of SnowPik are as per per the command-line usage:

     // TODO